How Does QR Code work?

 What You Should Know: Static and Dynamic QR Codes

 Among other QR codes, static and dynamic codes are popular classifications.
-The differences between them relate to how they handle data.
+The difference between static and dynamic QR Codes relate to how they handle data.

 • The static ones should be able to be saved for later, so they're not editable.
 That encoding lies in those specific codes is persistent, meaning you need a fresh QR code to change the content.